Overview

 ~/.ollim-bot/state/ping_budget.json is ephemeral

-state — it is written atomically but never committed to git.How the bucket works
+state — it is written atomically but never committed to git.How the budget works

 |---|---|---|